kubernetes/website/docs/getting-started-guides/kubeadm.md

 See the full [kubeadm reference](/docs/admin/kubeadm) for information on all kubeadm command-line flags and for advice on automating kubeadm itself.

-**The kubeadm tool is currently in alpha but please try it out and give us [feedback](/docs/getting-started-guides/kubeadm/#feedback)!
+**The kubeadm tool is currently in beta but please try it out and give us [feedback](/docs/getting-started-guides/kubeadm/#feedback)!
 Be sure to read the [limitations](#limitations); in particular note that kubeadm doesn't have great support for automatically configuring cloud providers.
 Please refer to the